 White spotted pufferfish are regularly seen swimming just above the reef and are very rarely seen swimming in open water, although this does happen occasionally.
 Despite their poisonous defense they take no chances and are usually near cover.
 If a diver nears them they will usually duck into a hole and are hard to approach too closely.
 They will usually swim off at a slight angle allowing one of their eyes to point backwards to watch you.

 They are territorial and are usually solitary.
 With their beak they can give a powerful bite and great care should be taken handing these fish.
 Sometimes during the day they are seen resting on the reef.
 At night they have the ability to darken their colouring as can be seen in the image below.

 They use their impressive looking teeth to feed on benthic invertebrates, sponges, algae’s, tunicates, tube worms, zoanthids, crustaceans and some corals.
 They have four teeth which are fused into a beak and the teeth continue growing throughout their life.
 They often blow water at the sand to expose potential prey and seem to have a sense which assists them in locating prey.

 Pufferfish are considered a delicacy in Japan and are bred commercially, so we know something of their behavior.
 The male constructs a flattened circle in the sand and when a female nears, the male will swim around throwing up sand.
 If the female enters the circle eggs are released by the female and fertilized by the male, these then drop into the sand and later hatch.
 The larvae are planktonic.

-They are kept by some aquarists but because of their constantly growing teeth, they require regular feeds on hard stony corals to prevent the teeth from growing too far and becoming unusable.
+Some aquarists keep them but because of their constantly growing teeth, they require regular feeds on hard stony corals to prevent the teeth from growing too far and becoming unusable.
 They are not aggressive fish, but may attempt to eat smaller sickly fishes and may nip long finned fishes.
 Because of their potential size they require a large tank.
 They will also eat most invertebrates ranging from coral to crustaceans and are not suitable for reef tanks.

 WHITE SPOTTED PUFFERFISH CLASSIFICATION